Transparent Lace, HD Lace, and Swiss Lace — What's the Real Difference

 Standard (or beige) lace has a slight tan tint baked in.
 The idea is that it's pre-coloured toward a medium skin tone, so it needs less tinting out of the bag — for some people.

 Transparent lace is clear and sheer, with no built-in colour.
-Because it has no tint of its own, it takes on whatever tone you give it, which makes it the more flexible choice — and the one we use on our wigs.
+Because it has no tint of its own, it takes on whatever tone you give it, which makes it the more flexible choice.
 It vanishes more readily against a wider range of skin tones once it's tinted to match you.
+The lace on our wigs is transparent in colour — you tint it to you.

-The truth nobody selling lace wants to lead with
+The truth nobody selling lace likes to lead with

-No lace, of any colour or name, disappears on its own.
-The "invisible hairline" you see online is almost always tinted, sometimes powdered, and photographed in flattering light.
-Transparent lace gives you the best starting point — but it's the tinting that does the magic, not the label.
+No lace, however fine, disappears on its own.
+The "invisible hairline" you see online is almost always tinted, sometimes powdered, and shot in flattering light.
+HD lace gives you the best possible starting point — but it's the tinting that does the magic, not the letters on the label.
 We go deep on tinting here.

 Matching Lace Colour to Your Skin

-This is the part that actually affects how your hairline looks, so it matters more than the fancy words:
+This is the part that actually decides how your hairline looks, so it matters more than any of the fancy words.
+It applies to transparent and HD lace alike, since both are clear and tinted to you:

 Fair to light skin